ashelly/PET/README.md

 ### Licence
-The PET code is open source, available under the terms of the MIT Licence (see LICENCE).
+The PET code is open source, available under the terms of the MIT License (see LICENSE).
 Individual evaluators are licenced under their original terms, see README files in each subidrectory.